PufferFinance/Puffer-Preconf/l2-contracts/script/README.md

 - `--claimer` - Ethereum address that will claim rewards (can be a wallet, multisig, or contract)
 - `--rpc-url` - RPC endpoint for the UniFi L2 network
 - `--unifi-private-key` - Private key with ETH to pay for gas (must be in hex format with 0x prefix)
+- `--contract-address` - Address of the UnifiRewardsDistributor contract
 - `--keystore-path` - Directory containing validator keystore files
 - `--password` - Password to decrypt the keystore files